marklogic-community/grove-react-ui/docs/BEST_PRACTICES.markdown

 - Start with [smoke tests](http://acco.io/a-practical-guide-to-testing-react-apps/#Smoke_tests).
 - TODO: examples.
 For now, look at ml-treehouse itself for examples, though we have not exhaustively tested everything in this repository either.

+## Use React Error Boundaries

+An error in part of your UI does not have to cause the whole app to crash: https://reactjs.org/docs/error-boundaries.html

 ## Linting

 Javascript is an overly permissive language, and there are many "bad parts."
 A good linter prevents you from using those bad parts and can also create a consistent style among may developers.